RedisGraph/RedisGraph/docs/commands.md

 Extended `WITH` functionality is currently in development, see [known limitations](known_limitations.md).

 #### UNWIND
-The UNWIND cluase breaks down a given list into a squence of records, each contains a single element in the list.
+The UNWIND clause breaks down a given list into a sequence of records; each contains a single element in the list.

-The order of the records preserve the original list order.
+The order of the records preserves the original list order.

 ```sh
 GRAPH.QUERY DEMO_GRAPH